This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Directors and employees of the Trustee-Manager are expected to observe insider-trading laws at all times.

 Each Director and the Chief Executive Officer is required to give notice in writing to the Trustee-Manager of, among others, particulars of his interest in Units or of changes in the number of Units which he has an interest, within two business days in Singapore after the date on which the Director or Chief Executive Officer became a director or chief executive officer of the Trustee-Manager or the date on which he acquires an interest in the Units or he becomes aware of the occurrence of the event giving rise to changes in the number of Units which he has an interest.

 The Trustee-Manager is required to announce to the SGX-ST the particulars of its holdings in the Units and any changes thereto as soon as practicable and in any case no later than the end of the business day following the day on which it acquires or, as the case may be, disposes of any Units.

-There are no material contracts entered into by AGT or any of its subsidiary that involve the interests of the Chief Executive Officer, any Director, any controlling Unitholder or any controlling shareholder of the Trustee-Manager, either still subsisting or entered into during FY15/16, other than, where applicable:
+There are no material contracts entered into by AGT or any of its subsidiary that involve the interests of the Chief Executive Officer, any Director, any controlling Unitholder or any controlling shareholder of the Trustee-Manager, either still subsisting or entered into during FY16/17, other than, where applicable:

-As a general rule, the Trustee-Manager must demonstrate to the Audit and Risk Committee that such transactions satisfy the foregoing criteria.
+As a general rule, the Trustee-Manager must demonstrate to its Audit and Risk Committee that such transactions satisfy the foregoing criteria.
 This may entail obtaining (where practicable) a quotation from a party unrelated to the Trustee-Manager.